-See also my previous posts on talent as options and questions about talent curation.
+See also my previous post on talent as leverage.

 Cal Newport wrote an interesting blog post aimed at high schoolers who want to get into selective colleges.
 He compares extracurricular activities like these:

 “A high school student who ran a web design company that involved the managing of a dozen contract employees and servicing 5-figure corporate contracts.”